great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/install_python.md

    :::tip Virtual environment names

-   If you wish to use a different name for your virtual environment, replace `my_venv` in the example with the name you would prefer.
+   To use a different name for your virtual environment, replace `my_venv` in the example with the name you would prefer.
 You will also have to replace `my_venv` with your virtual environment's actual name in any other example code that includes `my_venv`.

    :::

 2. Optional.
 Test your virtual environment by activating it.

-   Activate your virtual environment by running the following command from the folder it was installed in:
+   Activate your virtual environment by running the following command from the same folder it was installed from:

    ```shell title="Terminal input"
    source my_venv/bin/activate